edHelper.com

 By Sharon Fabian

 1 It was the latest thing.
 Americans loved it, and soon, so did people all over the world.
-The brassy, bluesy sound of jazz was a truly American creation; some even say that it was the only truly American art form.
+The brassy, bluesy sound of jazz was a truly American creation; some even say that it is the only truly American art form.

-2 Even though jazz seemed brand new in the 1920's, it had actually been developing over many years.
-In the early 1900's, African-American blues along with music from other traditions combined with a New Orleans style of band music played for funeral processions.
+2 Even though jazz seemed brand new in the 1920s, it had actually been developing over many years.
+In the early 1900s, African-American blues along with music from other traditions combined with a New Orleans style of band music played for funeral processions.
 The result of that combination was a brand new sound - jazz.

 3 New Orleans was home to some of the original Jazz masters.
-Louis Armstrong - the famous jazz trumpet player, Jelly Roll Morton - the famous pianist, and Joe "King" Oliver - the famous cornet player all called New Orleans home.
+Louis Armstrong, the famous jazz trumpet player; Jelly Roll Morton, the famous pianist; and Joe "King" Oliver, the famous cornet player, all called New Orleans home.

-Paragraphs 5 to 12:
+Paragraphs 6 to 12:

 For the complete story with questions: click here for printable